Your Child's Growth & Development

 Hand washing prevents the spread of germs.
 It is important to teach children to wash their hands often.
 Hand washing is especially important before eating, after using the bathroom, when blowing one’s nose or coughing.

 No matter what your skin color is, sunscreen is needed.
 Light colored skin needs to have sunscreen applied more often to prevent the risk of skin cancer as an adult.

-Children can drown in a few minutes, in a few inches of water.
-Watch your children all the time when they are in swimming pools and bathtubs.
-Don't leave them to answer the phone.
-The call can wait, or bring a portable phone to where the children are.
+Children can drown in a few minutes, even in a few inches of water.
+Watch your children all the time when they are around water.
+This includes when children are in or near water bathtubs, swimming pools or lakes.